-You can have three types of relations in EDM as in database.
+You can have three types of relationships in EDM as in database.
 1) One to One 2) One to Many 3) Many to Many.

-Let's examine database table design before going into relationships in EDM.
-Following figure is a database diagram of SchoolDB used in this tutorial.
+Let's examine the database table design before going into the relationships in EDM.
+The following figure is a database diagram of SchoolDB used in this tutorial.

-Standard and Teacher has One-to-Many relationship where one standard can have many teacher but one teacher can't go to many standard.
+Standard and Teacher have a One-to-Many relationship, where one standard can have more than one Teacher but one Teacher can't have many Standards.

-Student and Course has Many-to-Many relationships by using StudentCourse table.
-StudentCourse consists primary key of both the tables and thus it makes relation Many-to-Many.
+Student and Course have a Many-to-Many relationship, by using the StudentCourse table.
+StudentCourse consists of a primary key of both the tables and thus it making it a Many-to-Many relationship.

-When you create ADO.NET Entity Data Model from SchoolDB database using EF Designer from database option, it will create following entities and relationships into EDM:
+When you create an ADO.NET Entity Data Model from the SchoolDB database, using the EF Designer from database option, it will create the following entities and relationships in EDM:

-As you can see in the above figure, Student and StudentAddress have One to One relationship (zero or one).
-StudentAddress entity has StudentId property as PK which makes it One-to-One relationship.
+As you can see in the above figure, Student and StudentAddress have a One-to-One relationship (zero or one).
+StudentAddress entity has StudentId property as PK which makes it a One-to-One relationship.

-Standard and teach have One-to-Many relation marked by multiplicity where 1 is for One and * is for many.
-Standard entity has navigation property “Teachers” which indicates that one Standard can have collection of teachers and Teacher entity has “Standard” navigation property which indicates that Teacher is associated with one Standard.
+Standard and Teacher have a One-to-Many relationship marked by multiplicity where 1 is for One and * is for many.
+The Standard entity has the navigation property “Teachers” which indicates that one Standard can have a collection of Teachers and the Teacher entity has a Standard navigation property which indicates that Teacher is associated with one Standard.
 This makes it One-to-Many relationship.

 Many-to-Many relationship in EDM:

 Open EDM in XML view.
-You can see that SSDL has StudentCourse entityset but CSDL doesn't have StudentCourse entityset instead it's being mapped in navigation property of Student and Course entity.
-In MSL (C-S Mapping), it has a mapping between Student and Course into StudentCourse table in <AssociationSetMapping/>
+You can see that SSDL has StudentCourse entityset, but CSDL doesn't have StudentCourse entityset instead, it's being mapped in the navigation property of the Student and Course entity.
+In MSL (C-S Mapping), it has mapping between Student and Course put into the StudentCourse table in <AssociationSetMapping/>

-Thus Many-to-Many relationship is being managed in C-S mapping in EDM.
-So when you add student in course or Course in Student entity and when you save it then it will insert PK of added student and course in StudentCourse table.
-So this mapping not only enables a convenient association directly between the two entities, but also manages querying, inserts, and updates across this join.
+Thus Many-to-Many relationship is being managed by C-S mapping in EDM.
+So when you add a Student in a Course or a Course in a Student entity and when you save it, it will then insert PK of the added student and course in StudentCourse table.
+So this mapping not only enables a convenient association directly between the two entities, but also manages querying, inserts, and updates across this joint.

 Note: EDM does this only when joining table has PK columns for both tables.
-If you have some other columns in joining table then EDM will treat as normal entity and you have to use 'Join' in your query to fetch the data.
+If you have some other columns in the joining table, then EDM will treat them as normal entitys and you have to use 'Join' in your query to fetch the data.

-When an entity has relation with other entities then full object hierarchy is called ‘entity graph’ for example following is a Student entity graph that includes its full hierarchy object Standard, StudentAddress & Course.
+When an entity has a relationship with other entities, then the full object hierarchy is called an 'entity graph'.
+For example the following is a Student entity graph, that includes its full hierarchy object Standard, StudentAddress & Course.